23 February 2019

 The family was also related to Countess Markievicz of the Irish Citizen Army.
 Dermot Bolger has told the stories of Countess Markievicz and the Goold-Verschoyle family in his book The Family of Paradise Pier.

 All these connections may have been distant for the Verschoyle family next door at No 6.
-But there was a closer link to the events of 1916 in this small, quiet cul-de-sac in leafy, suburban Terenure: No 20 Ashdale Park was the home for many years of Mary Brigid Pearse, one of the two surviving sisters of Patrick Pearse, a leader of the Easter Rising in 1916.
+But there was a closer link to the events of 1916 in this small, quiet cul-de-sac in leafy, suburban Terenure: around the corner, No 20 Ashfield Park, off Ashdale Road, was the home for many years of Mary Brigid Pearse, one of the two surviving sisters of Patrick Pearse, a leader of the Easter Rising in 1916.

 The relationship between Mary Brigid Pearse and her sister Margaret had been fractious since their childhood, and their brother Patrick often acted as peacemaker between the two sisters.